-Parenting styles is a hot topic to discuss, when you are considering moving in with a new partner and his or her child.
+Parenting styles are a hot topic to discuss when you are considering moving in with a new partner and his or her child.
 It’s a discussion on how you are both going to raise all of your children together.
 It may get heated.
-Here’s top tips to keep your cool and reach agreements.
+Here are top tips to keep your cool and reach agreements.

 1. Find quiet time.
 Establish a quiet place and time when both of you are rested and available with no interruptions.

 2. Be accepting.
 Prepare your mind to be accepting of the other person’s opinions, culture, ideas, and values.
 They may be quite different from yours.